 The County's Electronic Equipment and Communications Policy defines the acceptable use of electronic equipment and the responsibilities of all users.
-Employees may access the Electronic Equipment and Communications Policy electronically or may request a copy from Human Resources.
+Employees may access the Electronic Equipment and Communications Policy from the MyHR system or may request a copy from Human Resources.